TomHeaven/pytorch-osx-build/BuildInstractions-1.0.1.md

 brew install libomp
 brew link --overwrite libomp
 ```
-+ Optionally, OpenMPI for distributed computation.
-With OpenMPI, you can use `mpi` as backend for `torch.distributed.deprecated` (The newly constructed `torch.distributed` does not support Mac OS yet.) and enjoy distributed training with multiple machines and GPUs on Mac OS.
++ 【Most of you don't need this.】Optionally, OpenMPI for distributed computation.
+The default supported backend on Mac OS is `tcp`.
+With OpenMPI, you can use `mpi` as backend in `torch.distributed.deprecated` (The newly constructed `torch.distributed` does not support Mac OS yet.) and enjoy distributed training with multiple machines and GPUs.

 ```
 brew install openmpi
 brew link --overwrite openmpi
 ```

+Distributed computation sounds great but requires extra efforts in coding.
+See https://pytorch.org/tutorials/intermediate/dist_tuto.html.

+I'm also eagerly waiting for NCCL, a better distributed backend, for Mac OS and opened an issue https://github.com/NVIDIA/nccl/issues/201 there to make developers in Nvidia aware of the request.

 ## Clone Pytorch Repo